VulpesPaw/Gomoku/README.md

 Gomoku, or three in a row - C# project\
 This is my exam project in Programing Grade 2\
 The project is a muliplayer Three-in-a-Row played over the network\
-Mainly meant on a LAN but if you open a port in you router, you should be able to play outside of LANs to.
+Mainly meant on a LAN but if you open a port in you router, you should be able to play outside of LANs to.\
+Feel free to use this as a refrence project, and don't hesitate to hit me up whether you wonder anything!

 ## Project includes